 The way you bid on keywords can make or break your Google Ads campaign.
 Even if you have a compelling ad, you could be paying a much higher cost than needed by choosing the wrong keywords.
-Implementing the right keyword bidding strategy can significantly lower the cost to acquire a customer.
-We’re going to show you nine tips that will improve your Google Ads keyword bidding strategy.
-This will reduce wasted ad spending.
+Implementing the right Google keyword bidding strategy can significantly lower the cost to acquire a customer.
+I’m going to teach you some tips that will improve your Google Ads keyword bidding strategy in 2020.
+These will help reduce wasted paid ad spend.

-Automatic bidding, on the other hand, is more effective when you have a lot of data from previous campaigns.
-The more data that you can give Google Ads, the better it can predict the outcomes of future bids for your campaign.
+Automatic bidding strategies are more effective when you have a lot of data from previous campaigns.
+The more data that you can give Google, the better it can predict the outcomes of future bids for your campaign.
 Unless you can provide this data, we highly recommend you start with manual bidding.
-It is more effective, to begin with, numbers that you can see, respond, and adjust.
-Here are nine tips that you can use to improve your Google Ads bidding strategy.
+It is more effective, providing you numbers that you can see, respond, and adjust in real-time.

 “Wine glasses” is a more specific keyword to your business and converts into sales at a rate of 15%.
 The keyword “wine” only converts into sales at a rate of 5% because you don’t sell wine on your website, just wine glasses.
 Although “wine” is generating 75 sales and “wine glasses” is generating 45 sales, the cost per acquisition is different.